coast-framework/coast/docs/EDN-Queries.md

 ## The goal

 Remove the O and the M in ORM.
 Data in, data out.
-Everything transparent and declarative.
+Everything transparent and declarative from your application code.

 ## CRUD in Coast